dev-tty0/Piforce-Web/README.md

 - fast boot times
 - just the netdimm, a crossover cable, raspberry pi and a sdcard required for multiboot fun
 - supports rasperry pi 1, 2 & 3
-- UPDATE - now supports pi version 3 using its inbuilt wireless card
+- now supports pi version 3 using its inbuilt wireless card
-- UPDATE - support for GPIO pins for hard-reset of games
+- support for GPIO pins for hard-reset of games
+- UPDATE - v1.1 - Support for naomi 2 and atomswave games
+- UPDATE - v1.1 - Added shutdown and reboot links from the web page

 Piforce-Web uses debugmode's triforce tools to load a NetDIMM board with binaries for a Triforce, Naomi, or Chihiro arcade system.
 No soldering or additional components other than the raspberry pi,and a SD card are required, and game selection is via a web page with images.
 If using the pi versions 1 and 2, a wireless card is also needed.